Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 > Make sure the ESP is not connected to the interface board during programming or
 > configuration.

-The following steps are applicaple if you are using the Arduino IDE to build the project yourself.
+The following steps are applicable if you are using the Arduino IDE to build the project yourself.

 1. Install the ESP-Module as a compilation target